1. What is the fee?

 6. What grade leagues have each player shoot a free throw at the end of each half (teams get equal number of shots)?

-To ensure that all players get a chance to shoot each half, players shoot in all leagues, K through 5th.
+To ensure that all players get a chance to shoot each half, players shoot in all leagues, Pre-K through 5th.
 Note that if one team has more players than another, the team with fewer players gets an equal number of shots by selecting a player(s) who missed their shot to take the extra shot(s).

 7. What defenses can leagues play - man-to-man or zone?